hwakabh/bennu-official.page/README.md

 ```

 ### Django application
-Please note that the default ports Django use is `8000/tcp`. \
+Please note that the default ports Django uses is `8000/tcp`. \
 If you have already used 8000/tcp, you could specify another one with the command : `python manage.py runserver <YOUR_LOCAL_PORT>`

 ```shell